Mayen007/read-it-later/README.md

 # Read It Later

-A full-stack web application to save and organize articles for later reading, built with Flask backend, React frontend, and a Chrome extension.
+A full-stack web application to save and organize articles for later reading, built with a MERN backend (MongoDB, Express, React, Node.js) and a Chrome extension.

 ## Features